Aerial of Mataranka Thermal Pool

 • Spas

 Metung Hot Springs is the perfect spot to relax, refresh and rejuvenate.
 Located in Metung overlooking the Gippsland Lakes, the secluded, tranquil site was chosen for its natural warmth, breathtaking vistas and, of course, close proximity to geothermal waters.
-It is divided into two separate areas: the bathing valley and hilltop escarpment.
+The Springs is divided into two separate areas: the bathing valley and hilltop escarpment.
 The former boasts seven pools of varying depths, massaging geothermal showers, relaxation lounges and a reflexology walk, while the latter (which is reserved for guests aged 16 years and older) offers a cold plunge tub, stargazing pool and individual bathing barrels.

 Leah Glynn